 “This is a most diabolical work, and whiskey must be had,” said John St. Clair to Henry Bouquet, August 12, 1758.
 Your group tour begins with the story of how the soldiers refused to work if they didn’t receive their whiskey, and how the fermented grain mash pushed the campaign forward.
 This tour includes a whiskey tasting.

-This special tour begins with a visit through the museum’s new galleries.
-Your group will then head to the new education center’s outdoor terrace to sip wine and enjoy a light dessert.
-The evening’s highlight is a lantern-lit tour and the breathtaking view as the sun sets from the Fort’s majestic hillside vantage point.
+This special private tour begins with a visit through the Fort's award-winning museum with its rare, one-of-a-kind French and Indian War artifacts.
+Your group will then head to the education center’s outdoor patio to sip wine and enjoy a light cheese/desert reception while enjoying the panoramic view of the Fort.
+The evening’s highlight is a lantern-lit walk through the Upper Fort as the sun sets over the majestic hillside.

 *Please note that changes may occur to the outdoor program due to inclement weather.